How Do You Get Rid of Ants?

 Seal the Shower

 The wood studs in the walls behind your bathtub or shower stall need to stay dry.
 If there is a leak around the tub or shower, water will seep into the walls and get the wood studs wet.
 The warm, damp environment of the wood studs is very appealing to ants, and they will make their way into your home to find that enticing aroma.
+You may need to call a plumber to seal your shower.

 In order to get rid of ants for good, you need to close up any leaks that could let them in.